-The operational risk management and control system is organized around several structures dedicated to risk management and control, as well as business and support units.
+- The operational risk management and control system is organized around several structures dedicated to risk management and control as well as business and support entities.

-For all of the Bank's activities, first-level controls are performed by operational staff (self-monitoring, line managers, middle office) and second-level controls are performed by the risk management (risk management) and internal control (permanent monitoring) units.
+- For all of the Bank's activities, first-level controls are performed by operational staff (self-monitoring, line managers, middle office) and second-level controls are performed by those involved in risk management (Risk Management Department) and internal control (permanent monitoring).
 The Audit Department is responsible for third-level control:

-CFG Bank has considerably reduced its exposure to operational risk through
+CFG Bank has considerably reduced its exposure to operational risk through:

-- the implementation of a front to back information system which meets the best international standards and which allows a complete automation of the processing circuits (Avalog system): - the implementation of a procedures manual covering the majority of the Bank's activities; - the implementation of an internal control manual which lists the controls implemented to control the first and main operational risks identified

-• the participation of the risk and compliance function in the validation of new products and significant changes to existing processes, in order to ensure compliance with the regulatory framework and to identify the risks, particularly operational risks, inherent in new activities.
+- the implementation of a front to back information system which meets the best international standards and which allows a complete automation of the processing circuits (Avaloq system): - the implementation of a procedure's manual covering the majority of the Bank's activities; - the implementation of an internal control manual which lists the controls implemented to control the first and main operational risks identified - the participation of the risk and compliance function in the validation of new products and significant changes to existing processes, in order to ensure compliance with the regulatory framework and to identify the risks, particularly operational risks, inherent in new activities.